 Anne Ramsey’s Mama Fratelli used the hottest new SUV around and the film even showcased it alongside what people thought of as “four wheel drives back then – Jeep’s era-defining XJ Cherokee.
 Until that time, villainous movie getaway cars had usually been sports cars or big luxury sedans.

-Notably, the Fratellis did not use Ford’s tall and narrow 2-door-only Bronco II.
+Notably, the Fratellis did not use Ford’s tall and narrow 2-door Bronco II.

 Every manufacturer could see how popular the Cherokee was and having been beaten by Chrysler to the Minivan punch, Ford was eager not to be left behind on “family” SUVs.